KadenZipfel/smart-contract-best-practices/docs/recommendations.md

 }
 ```

 Note that `.call()` does nothing to mitigate reentrancy attacks, so other precautions must be taken.
+To prevent reentrancy attacks, it is recommended that you use the [checks-effects-interactions pattern](https://solidity.readthedocs.io/en/develop/security-considerations.html?highlight=check%20effects#use-the-checks-effects-interactions-pattern).

 --------